tmbdev-tutorials/dl-2023/035-llms.md

 - Strongest at: Text generation tasks such as story writing and poetry composition
 - Weakest or unsuitable for: Tasks requiring external knowledge or reasoning beyond the given text

-# XLNet

-- eXtreme Language understanding NETwork
-- Language model by CMU and Google (2019)
-- Pre-trained on large corpus of text data using permutation-based training
-- Captures context from both left and right of a token
-- Uses unsupervised learning to predict next word in a sequence
-- Fine-tuned on downstream tasks such as question answering and natural language inference
-- Strongest at: Question answering tasks such as SQuAD 2.0 dataset
-- Weakest or unsuitable for: Tasks requiring external knowledge or reasoning beyond the given text

-# XLNet-Style Permutation Training Example

-- Task: Language Modeling
-- Input sequence: "The quick brown fox jumps over the lazy dog."
-- Randomly permute input sequence to create new sequence: "The dog over quick brown jumps the lazy fox."
-- Train model to predict original sequence given permuted sequence
-- Repeat permutation process for each training example
-- Model captures context from both left and right of each token during training and inference
-- Permutation-based training allows model to learn bidirectional dependencies without using a specific order or directionality
-- Resulting model can perform well on tasks requiring understanding of long-range dependencies

 # T5

 - Text-to-Text Transfer Transformer